 Please note that some airlines may have a different drone policy for transporting a drone with the battery installed versus a spare battery.

-Stay below the airline Watt-Hour limit
+Stay below the airline’s Watt-Hour limit

 For LIPO batteries, you’ll need to know how many watt-hours (Wh) your battery has before you can pack them in your carry-on luggage:

 It is essential to check the Wh of your specific batteries.
-Most small consumer drone batteries have less than 100 Wh of capacity, generally accepted on most flights.
+Most small consumer drone batteries have less than 100 Wh of capacity, which is generally accepted on most flights.
 However, yours may be different and exceed the specific airline restrictions.

 See the example at the bottom of the page to calculate the watt-hours of your battery.